wongyihe/wongyihe24.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year Ph.D. student at the University of California, Santa Cruz in the [Department of Computational Media](https://engineering.ucsc.edu/departments/computational-media/).
+I am advised by [Kate Ringland](https://kateringland.com/) under the [Misfit Lab](https://www.misfit-lab.com/)

 My work and research
 ======